justenanderson-commits/rancid-tomatillos/README.md

 ## Context:
 The team held daily standups and followed a kanban workflow using GitHub Projects.
 Meetings started by checking in with one another as humans.
 Then accomplishments from the day prior were discussed, what needed to be done that day and by whom, and then collaborative debugging or problem solving was completed (as needed).
 Some tasks were completed indivdually, others together.
 The collective estimate is about 50-60 hours of work time invested over 9 days to create this application's functionality and test suite from scratch using React.
 The Cypress was used for testing.
 Router provided the routing.
 For accessability we chose large font and neutral, high-contrast colors.
+100% Lighthouse Accessibility score.

 ## Contributors:
 - [Dmitrii Gubko](https://github.com/dgubko)